STORY Osaka Shopping Guide Your inside guide on where to shop

 Osaka's shotengai, or shopping arcades, are one of the city's defining characteristics.
 Osaka is commonly referred to as Japan's kitchen, and nowhere is this more evident in Sennichimae Doguya-suji Shopping Street, a street primarily selling kitchenware and utensils.
 Make sure to head to the fresh food Kuromon Market , an arcade selling everything from sea urchin to strawberries.

 Other arcades include the fully-covered Shinsaibashi-suji Shopping Street , a shopping hotspot since the mid-18th century, and Tenjinbashi-suji Shopping Street.
-Stretching more than two kilometers, it's the longest shopping arcade in Japan.
+Tenjinbashi-suji Shopping Street stretches more than two kilometers, making it the longest shopping arcade in Japan in terms of total length.

 Amerikamura , bordering Osaka's Namba area, is a hub for youth trends and fashion.
 Somewhat similar to Tokyo's Harajuku , Amerikamura is also home to a heavy concentration of Osaka's best music and record stores.
 Head here for serious crate-digging.